 Email - email@example.com

-Tom Trenney serves as Artistic Director of Abendmusik at First-Plymouth, conducting the Abendmusik Chorus and ABENDCHOR.
-He also serves as Minister of Music at First-Plymouth Church, teaches the Women's Chorale at Doane College, and conducts sounding light-- a chamber choir based in Southeastern Michigan.
-Tom has led performances of many of the great choral/orchestral works of Bach, Brahms, Britten, Duruflé, Dvorak, Handel, Haydn, Poulenc, and Vaughan Williams.
+Tom Trenney serves as Artistic Director of Abendmusik at First-Plymouth and as Conductor of the Abendmusik Chorus.
+As Minister of Music to First-Plymouth Church, Tom leads four adult choirs, accompanies the congregation on the magnificent Lied organ, and even preaches in worship.
+As a member of the choral faculty at Doane College, Tom teaches the Women's Chorale.
+He continues also as Music Director of sounding light-- a chamber choir he founded in 2003, based in Southeastern Michigan.
 He holds degrees in Choral Conducting and Organ Performance from the Eastman School of Music and the Cleveland Institute of Music.
 His mentors have included Anne Wilson, Todd Wilson, William Weinert, David Higgs, Anton Armstrong, and David Davidson.

 Tom has won national competitions in organ performance, becoming the first organist to win first prize and audience prize in the American Guild of Organists' National Competition in Organ Improvisation.
 Known for innovative performances and inspiring workshops, Tom is in frequent demand as a concert organist and church music clinician across America.
-He has performed as organist and conductor for regional and national conventions of the American Guild of Organists, the Organ Historical Society, the Presbyterian Association of Musicians, the Fellowship of United Methodists in Music and Worship Arts, the National Pastoral Musicians, and the Association of Lutheran Church Musicians.
-Tom is represented by Karen McFarlane Artists Management.
-His CD recordings are available on the Pro Organo and Raven labels.
+He has performed as organist and conductor for regional and national conventions of the American Guild of Organists, the American Choral Directors Association, the Choristers Guild, the Organ Historical Society, the Presbyterian Association of Musicians, the Fellowship of United Methodists in Music and Worship Arts, the National Pastoral Musicians, and the Association of Lutheran Church Musicians.
+Tom is represented by Karen McFarlane Artists Management; his choral compositions are published by Augsburg Fortress, and his CD recordings are available on the Pro Organo and Raven labels.

 Tom and his partner, Brent, live near Holmes Lake and are grateful to be part of the Abendmusik family.